Intrinsic mirrors for minimal adjoint orbits and categories of singularities: The Landau--Ginzburg model

 \subsubsection{The case $t_1=t_2=1$}

 To match the notation of the general case in section \ref{n}, we rename $x_3= w$ and $x_4=z$ (in fact, it ought to be $w_1$ and $z_1$, but we omit the subscripts).
-We restate lemmas \ref{sings3} and \ref{rational-potential3} for fixed $t_1=t_2=1$:
+We restate the results of lemmas \ref{sings3} and \ref{rational-potential3} with $t_1=t_2=1$: